 Advancing Voluntary, Informed Consent to Medical Intervention

-Sin Hang Lee, MD, FRCP
+Sin Hang Lee, MD FRCP (C)

 Sin Hang Lee, MD, F.R.C.P.
-Pathologist
+(C) Pathologist

-Dr. Lee developed two accurate DNA screening tests to improve treatment outcomes.
+Dr. Lee developed two accurate DNA sequencing tests to improve treatment outcomes.
 The first test detects Lyme disease at an early stage, before the disease becomes chronic, thereby greatly improving treatment outcomes.
-The second is a DNA test to accurately detect cervical cancer, thereby eliminating unnecessary colposcopic biopsies which are performed too often.
+The second is a DNA test to accurately detect HPV in women’s cervical cells for the diagnosis of persistent HPV infection, a risk for developing cervical cancer, thereby reducing unnecessary colposcopic biopsies which are performed too often.
 Dr. Lee has conducted HPV DNA research involving the vaccine Gardasil, at the request of mothers whose daughters developed severe adverse reactions after HPV vaccination.

 Dr. Lee’s publications include:

-Single Core Genome Sequencing for Detection of both Borrelia burgdorferi Sensu Lato and Relapsing Fever Borrelia Species, International Journal of Environmental Research in PublicHealth, 2019
+Single Core Genome Sequencing for Detection of both Borrelia burgdorferi Sensu Lato and Relapsing Fever Borrelia Species.
+International Journal of Environmental Research Public Health (2019)

-In an unprecedented anti-trust lawsuit, filed suit in federal court in October 2017, Dr. Lee accused the Centers for Disease Control and Prevention (CDC) of suppressing the use of his more accurate DNA Lyme detection test, and continues to endorse a less accurate serology test.
+In an unprecedented anti-trust lawsuit, filed suit in federal court in October 2017, Dr. Lee accused the Centers for Disease Control and Prevention (CDC) of suppressing the use of the more accurate DNA Lyme detection test, and continues to endorse a less accurate serology test.
 His lawyer uncovered evidence of financial conflicts of interest; several CDC officials receive royalties for each of the faulty Lyme disease tests administered, and they will continue to receive money as long as these faulty tests are being used.